wolflarson/discordBot/README.md

 # discordBot
-#Kirkland and Soc's Project of Love <3
+#Kirkland and Kirklands Project of Love </3